West Philadelphia, born and raised, on the playground was where I spent most of my days…

 (One time, someone with a grudge against my neighbor got the wrong house and smashed the windshield of our family car.
 They regretted that immediately when he chased them down the street with his 120 lb MONSTER of a pitbull.
 Not too long after, we had an apology and some cash for a replacement window.)

 It wasn’t a perfect upbringing, but I didn’t care.
+My parents did an incredible job.
 I was surrounded by people who wanted the very best for me – and I was a happy kid.

 Ever since I was young, I was looking for any opportunity to wheel and deal.